 If you experience frequent Windows crashes (aka Blue Screens of Death) and restarts, do not select Memory Dumps here!
 Use free WhoCrashed for analysing the crash dump files and determining the cause of problems.
 After you've resolved the problems, you can safely delete the old dumps.

-Below are Windows XP and Windows Vista/7/8 versions of CCleaner:
+Below are Windows XP and Windows Vista/7/8/8.1 versions of CCleaner:

-For Windows Vista, 7 and 8, select Old Prefetch data and IIS Log Files.
+For Windows Vista, 7, 8 and 8.1, select Old Prefetch data, Environment Path and IIS Log Files.
 The IIS option might not be listed in Windows 8 and 8.1.

 You should also check what's under Applications tab.
 If you have other Internet browsers (Mozilla Firefox, Apple Safari, Opera, etc) installed, uncheck their Internet History, Session and Saved Form Information boxes first.

-Select Saved Passwords for all browsers (this will open the same warning dialog as with Internet Explorer, click OK there) and then select Compact Databases item for Firefox and Google Chrome.
+Select Saved Passwords for all browsers (this will open the same warning dialog as with Internet Explorer, click OK there) and then select Compact Databases item for Firefox, Google Chrome and Opera.